Aviah/django-simple-search/README.md

 2. The SearchResultsManager: add a user criteria to the queryset and the search method
 3. Add user_id field to the SQL in  migrations/0001_initial.py and app_settings.py.

-For a complete example of user-based search results see the [Example Project](https://github.com/aviah/example_project/master/readme.md)
+See how user-based search works in a full website: [django-website](https://github.com/Aviah/django-website)